bulhakj/my-youtube-react/README.md

 Hello!

 This is my version of youtube.
-I'm creating it using React, axios, styled components and Youtube API.
+I'm created it using React, axios, styled-components and Youtube API.

 How to run this app: